working-group-two/wgtwo.com/docs/about/media-and-press.md

 ---
 id: media-and-press
-title: Media and Press
+title: Media and Analysts
-sidebar_label: Media and Press
+sidebar_label: Media and Analysts
 ---

 :::info Hi there
-**wgtwo** enjoys working with journalists, helping to educate the market about our cloud-based telco core network.
+**wgtwo** enjoys working with journalists and analysts, helping to educate the market about our cloud-based telco core network.
 :::

-For all media enquiries, please contact Tor Odland, Chief Marketing Officer at tor@wgtwo.com.
+For all enquiries, please contact Tor Odland, Head of Marketing, at tor@wgtwo.com.

 - Contact our sales engineering team for more information about our technology at sales@wgtwo.com.
 - Press Releases www.wgtwo.com/blog/tags/press-release